-Hooks and scripting to the rescue!
-The goal is to write a post-commit hook that runs in the background.
+Scripting to the rescue!
+The goal is to write a script that runs tests in the background.
 This script will make sure everything builds correctly, run all of your tests, and, as a bonus, run an external correctness checker that can help find mistakes.